skrey/yellow-extensions/gallery/README.md

 The plugins uses [PhotoSwipe v4.1.2](https://github.com/dimsemenov/photoswipe) by Dmitry Semenov.
 It's licensed under [MIT license](https://opensource.org/licenses/MIT).
 PhotoSwipe supports most web browsers, including Chrome, Firefox, Safari, Opera and IE.

+## How to configure image captions

+The image captions can be configured in file `system/config/text.ini`.
+You can define the text setting here, for example a short text that is displayed below the image.
+See example below.

 ## Example

 Adding an image gallery: